 When an animal is slaughtered, the jugular vein is cut and the blood is allowed to drain from the animal.
 This practice is done because Muslims are prohibited from consuming animal blood.

 Halal foods can be found in many Middle Eastern grocers.
 In larger cities, you may also be able to find halal butchers.

-But with the growing demand for Halal foods in some areas, some national supermarket chains are carrying halal meats even halal turkeys for Thanksgiving.
+But with the growing demand for Halal foods in certain areas, some national supermarket chains are carrying halal meats and even halal turkeys for Thanksgiving.

 There are many online stores that now offer halal foods.

 In large metropolitan areas, halal has also come to casually mean Middle Eastern cuisine.
 In New York and other cities with food truck cultures, halal carts and trucks are seen as sources of dishes such as falafel, shawarma, and flavorful kabobs.
 The aroma of grilled meats and spices emanating from these food trucks is intoxicating and can be very hard to resist!
 It can often be a gentle introduction to the cuisine and that, in turn, has led some halal style restaurants opening that began as carts and developed a following.

 Some popular casual street food halal dishes are chicken, gyros or falafel served either platter style with rice or wrapped in a pita with lettuce and tomatoes and a white, tahini-based sauce or a red, harissa based sauce.
 Side dishes might include hummus or tahini and baklava is commonly offered as a dessert option.